 The Field Service industry is a giant and growing stronger every day with more than 20 million field technicians around the world.
 Organizations spend billions on technology geared to drive innovation, improve efficiency, and generate profit and revenues for these workers.

 Four technologies that are helping make digital transformation possible in field service are wearable devices, the Internet of Things (IoT), drones, and mobile devices.
 The use of these evolutionary technologies is helping leading companies increase margins, improve customer loyalty and, most importantly, generate more revenue.

 Companies are taking advantage of emerging technologies to transition from manual, time-consuming service operations while preserving legacy information.
 Mobile access to business data eliminates mountains of paper from inspection and maintenance functions and can be utilized in completing more critical tasks.
 The ability to access information from anywhere, anytime with mobile devices allows your workers to free up time for more productive tasks, leading to a positive impact on revenue for the organization.

 With mobility, supervisors and managers have more visibility into the real-time status of notifications and work orders to better monitor service and productivity levels of individuals.
 The full potential of the workforce can only be realized when they have enough information to appropriately perform their tasks.

-Our solutions support emerging technology (i.e. wearable, Drone, IoT).
-Integration with wearable devices enables users to create work orders/notification, release work orders and/or confirm operations flawlessly using wearable devices on Android platforms.
+Our solutions support the emerging tech we've discussed above.
+Integration with wearable devices enables users to create work orders or notifications and release work orders and confirm operations flawlessly using wearable devices on Android or iOS platforms.
 Drone-support for our suite of Mobile Workforce Management Solutions allows service technicians to efficiently and safely complete inspections without requiring additional software.